aeternity/protocol/node/api/channels_api_usage.md

 }
 ```

-followed by an update report with the latest mutually-signed state:
+followed by an update report with the latest mutually authenticated state:
 ```javascript
 {
   "jsonrpc": "2.0",